 The Digital Navigator Program launched in March 2023 with $1.7 million in funding from state legislation, SB 22-140.
 The funding is administered by CDLE.
 Serve Colorado/ AmeriCorps provided a match of that state funding, and Comcast has contributed $600,000 for the two year period of this program.
 The Learning Source and Loveland Public Library were awarded funding to recruit nearly 20 AmeriCorps member digital navigators who will provide digital navigation services in 16 locations.

-A second phase of the pilot program launches in January 2024.
-CDLE is hiring 15 additional digital navigators to work in rural workforce centers throughout the state and another four navigators to serve refugees in the front range.
-More to come soon about the employment opportunities and the locations where the digital navigators will provide services.
+A second phase of the pilot program launched in 2024.
+CDLE hired additional digital navigators to work in rural workforce centers throughout the state and to serve refugees in the front range.

-Digital navigators, site supervisors and stakeholders are welcome to share any feedback they have using this form.
+Digital navigators, site supervisors and stakeholders are welcome to share any feedback they have using this Digital Navigator Program Feedback Form.
 It is vital to the success of this program to hear from you.

 For more information, please contact Jessie Hawthorn, Digital Navigator Program Administrator, at jessie.hawthorn@state.co.us.

 Interested in Digital Navigator services?
-Check out the contact List for Digital Navigator sites?
+Check out the contact List for Digital Navigator sites or view the Denver Digital Navigator Services Calendar to see what events navigators will be available at.

-What is the Digital Navigator Community of Practice?
+- What is the Colorado Navigator Community of Practice?

 Get Involved

-1. Join the discussion group online!
+- Join the Colorado Navigator discussion group online!
 Members of this group share professional learning opportunities, resources, best practices, challenges/problems, and successes.

-2. Digital navigators, staff who support them, and other stakeholders are invited to attend the monthly Community of Practice (CoP) on Zoom which take place on the last Wednesday of each month at 8:30 am.
-This is a great opportunity to share with each other and learn about how the delivery of services is going in different parts of the state, celebrate successes, share resources and lend support to each other.
-If you have questions about the CoP, email digitalequity@state.co.us.
+- The CoP is a great opportunity to share with each other and learn about how the delivery of services is going in different parts of the state, celebrate successes, share resources and lend support to each other.
+If you have questions, email digitalequity@state.co.us.

 As the Broadband Office coordinates broadband efforts to create more access to high-speed internet they have partnered with the Office of the Future of Work (OFW) and the Office of eHealth Innovation (OeHI) to lead activities related to digital literacy and inclusion.